yenbekbay/raffinade/README.md

 # Raffinade

 I made this Wordpress theme for sale on ThemeForest back in 2012.
-It was quite succesful with more than 120 sales, but after a year, was taken dow due to insufficient support of the latest Wordpress releases.
+It was quite succesful with more than 120 sales, but after a year, was taken down due to insufficient support of the latest Wordpress releases.

 It features skeuomorphic design, which was popular at a time.